It’s Just a Pill

 The Children’s Musical

-It’s Just a Pill is an original musical drama being written and produced for school-aged children by the Mountain Area Health Education Center (MAHEC), a state leader in opioid misuse prevention and safe prescribing education.
+It’s Just a Pill is an original musical drama written and produced for school-aged children by the Mountain Area Health Education Center (MAHEC), a state leader in opioid misuse prevention and safe prescribing education.

 Cast of Characters